-This site is a resource for teachers and librarians for my middle grade novel, SOMEWHERE AMONG, published by Atheneum Caitlyn Dlouhy Books 2016.
+This site is a resource for teachers and librarians for my middle grade novel, SOMEWHERE AMONG (Atheneum Caitlyn Dlouhy Books 2016) based on my 25 years in a multi-generattional home in Japan.
 My photoblog, Here and There Japan, is written for children.
 Updates can be found at FB Annie Donwerth-Chikamatsu and Twitter AnnieDonwerth_C Read More

 I didn’t set out to write about 9-11.